kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 Typically, solder components in order of the lowest profile to the tallest components.
 - All resistors, these can be installed in either direction as they do not have a polarity.
   The values are clearly labelled on the PCB.
-Note R37 is a 1/2 watt resistor and slighly bigger
+Note R37 is a 1/2 watt resistor and slightly bigger than the other resistors.
 - Diodes, fitting CR5-CR8 (1N4148), and then CR4 (1N4001) last
 - Ceramic disc capacitors with specific values - C3, C13, C17, C18, C43, C48, C50, C57, C60, C61, C105, C105
   These capacitors are labelled on the board in the standard 3 digit notation, 2 digit value, 1 digit exponent
 - Then all remaining (Decoupling) 100nf (104) ceramic disk capacitors.
-There are about 48 of these.
+There are approximately 50 of these.
 - Next install IC sockets, preferably all IC's should be socketed.
-Dont install IC's at this point.
+Don't install IC's at this point.
   As a minimum you should have sockets for large scale components CPU,RAM,ROM, etc (U9, U15, U37, U42, Z48).
   U50 is also advisable to install a socket for.
 - All Resistor Packs.
 These are labelled as RPxxx on PCB and clearly indicate the value
-- 4 way Jumper Switch pack, SW10
+- 4 way DIP Jumper Switch pack, SW10
 - 10.6445 Mhz Crystal Y1.
 See Parts guide for more information.
 - Onboard Power LED D1, which needs to be installed in the correct polarity
 - Jumper J18 - Should be shorted for normal CPU frequency